mint-n-pepper/DanceBotsEditor/README.md

    brew install cmake
    ```

-3. Install Qt 5.12.6 LTS (macOS).
+3. Install [Qt](https://www.qt.io/) 5.12.6 LTS.
 The easiest is to use the [online installer](https://www.qt.io/download).
-Take note of the installation directory as you will need it in the Build and Deploy steps.
+Take note of the installation directory as you will need it later on.

 4. Clone the repository and update submodules:
    ```